eonian-core/farm/packages/contracts/README.md

 Fill in .env with enviroment variables required for deployment to your network

-Then run deployment command, in example we will dpeloy to ropstein network
+Then run the deployment command, in example we will dpeloy to ropstein network

 ```bash
 npx hardhat --netowrk ropstein deploy